bjcosta/landscaping/README.md

 ## Grey Water

-TODO Minimal here

 You can use some grey water on the garden to prevent wasting water used in washing machines etc. Not all plants will be able to use this and you also require use of safe detergents.
 There is a lot of information on this and very specific requirements in different local government areas you wil lneed to understand.

 On a farm, there is a LOT more you can do.
 For example often sewerage and storm water is non piped to rural properties and it is necessary for you to use a septic system with overflow to a drainage trench.
 I grew up on a farm that was setup like this.
-We originally had  some lemon trees next to the drainage trench and noticed how well they were going.
+We had  some lemon trees next to the drainage trench and noticed how well they were going.
 So we ended up adding a pump to the septic that we used to irrigate directly to the roots of some fruit trees (not spraying in the air for obvious reasons).
 This worked great and made sure our waste water was being reused.

 There are very specific requirements around grey-water usage often with specific rules in different areas.
-I know some grey-water usage is permitted in my local area, however there are very specific ruling around how deep it is and where it is located.
-I will look into this later, but I believe it is permitted to use grey-water from a clothes washing machine but not other forms.
+I know some grey-water usage is permitted in my local area, however there are very specific ruling around how deep it is and where it is located to prevent ground-water contamination.
+I will look into this later, but I believe it is permitted to use grey-water from a clothes washing machine but not from other sources like showers, sinks etc.

 Interesting found a group to contact in the local area, but they have some decent info on greywater use: <http://happyearth.com.au/greywater/>